-Customers: For the years ended September 30, 2018, 2017, and 2016, the Company had two customers that comprised 10% or more of net sales.
+Customers: For the fiscal years ended September 30, 2019, 2018, and 2017, the Company had two customers that comprised 29%, 33%, and 35% of net sales, respectively.
 Both of these customers are distributors.
 These major customers, like our other customers, purchase our products from time to time through purchase orders, and we do not have any agreements that obligate these major customers to purchase products in the future from us.

-As of September 30, 2018, three customers accounted for 10% or more of accounts receivable.
-Two of these customers are distributors and the other is a private label original equipment manufacturer.
-As of September 30, 2017, one customer accounted for 19% of accounts receivable.
-This customer was a distributor.
+As of September 30, 2019, two customers accounted for 28% of accounts receivable.
+Both of these customers were distributors.
+As of September 30, 2018, two customers accounted for 45% of accounts receivable.
+One of these customers was a distributor and one was a private label original equipment manufacturer.